yankeguo-deprecated/IslandZero/README.md

 -  Copy `config/application.yml.sample` to `config/application.yml`, then edit it.

-It is suggested to move parameters to `config/application.yml`, thus `Capistrano` will handle it well.
+It is suggested to move all parameters to `config/application.yml`, `Capistrano` will handle it well.

 ## Run